TGMPA/TGM-Plugin-Activation/07-Roadmap.md

 * Improved UI by having the admin page always in the same location
 * Updatability of TGMPA independently of the plugin/theme which ships it
 * Show dependencies more clearly
-* Provide translations of the TGMPA strings under own text-domain.

 ##### For more detailed information: